-While pricing is entirely up to you, it’s a good idea to set a price that balances your guests’ expectations with what your experience has to offer.
+Many of the most successful hosts notice something in their experience reviews – their guests raving about the great “value” of the experience.
+Guests feel like they got a good deal for what they paid.
+So, while pricing is entirely up to you, it’s a good idea to set a price that balances your guests’ expectations with what your experience has to offer.

 When guests view your experience, they carefully evaluate the price based on what’s included and decide whether it feels reasonable for what they’re expecting.
-To imagine how they might react to different prices, it’s helpful to put yourself in their shoes.
+To imagine how guests might react to different prices, it’s helpful to put yourself in their shoes.

 For example, a higher price might lead guests to expect a higher-end experience.
 Or a seemingly reasonable price of $75 for a dinner experience might seem expensive to two guests booking as a couple.
 Those guests will be considering what they could get for $150 if they went to a restaurant instead.

 Guests may also calculate in “hidden” costs (such as transportation to/from the experience location if it is outside of the city center, any necessary equipment rental, etc) into their total.
 What “hidden” costs may be in your experience?

 Guests often calculate the cost of what is included in the experience, compare this to the price they would pay to purchase on their own, and then deduct that from your experience price.
 The reality is that many are wondering, “Could I do this on my own without booking the experience?”

 Our approach is to always surpass our guests’ expectations, leaving them with a feeling that they’ve received more than what they paid for.
 We entertain our guests with amusing and historic stories surrounding the [Hollywood] sign…We also take many creative photos for our guests so that they have something to remember their experience by. – Thomas and Jessie, Hollywood sign hike hosts in Los Angeles